 It was lighter version of that blackness & anxiety that I've felt on and off this year, which came back for a bit while I was trapped inside with covid.
 The deflame diet seems to be it for me.
 But I'm also working on reconnecting with friends, getting back to light exercise, and finding my place in my community, and things to do outside of the house.

-April, May, June 2023: I have a busy social calendar, but start to work on relaxing activities along with meditation & brain retraining, and hopefully this will help me get my life back consistently.
+Summer 2023: I have a busy social calendar, but start to work on relaxing activities along with meditation & brain retraining, and hopefully this will help me get my life back consistently.
 Starting my Master's program has put a dent in my time and raised my stress levels, but I'm learning SO much, and a lot is starting to click into place.

 My own breaking point came in Spring 2020, when my emotional instability created a rift between me and my family.
 They didn't recognize me anymore, and I certainly didn't recognize myself.